 Like our EU colleagues, we can recall other occasions on which we have been promised the imminent return of the OSCE, sometimes based on promises directly to your Minister and as early as April of this year, only to have those hopes dashed when each of these promises dissolved for one reason or another.
-It is our hope and expectation that the assurances we are receiving now will not lead to similar disappointments".
+It is our hope and expectation that the assurances we are receiving now will not lead to similar disappointments.

-Following extensive negotiations with the Russian authorities, a Memorandum of Understanding was eventually signed on 13 June 2001 with the Ministry of Justice, which undertook to ensure the security of the Assistance Group Office in Znamenskoye.
-On 15 June, the OSCE Chairman-in-Office reopened the Assistance Group's Office in Znamenskoye and underscored the need for full implementation of the Group's mandate, as approved in April 1995 by the OSCE Permanent Council.
-After its redeployment, the Assistance Group concentrated on normalizing its presence in Chechnya following an absence of more than two years, with an emphasis on monitoring the human rights situation and facilitating the delivery of humanitarian aid to the victims of the crisis.
+Following extensive negotiations with the Russian authorities, a memorandum of understanding was eventually signed on 13 June 2001 with the Ministry of Justice, which undertook to ensure the security of the Assistance Group office in Znamenskoye.
+On 15 June, the OSCE chairman-in-office reopened the Assistance Group's office in Znamenskoye and underscored the need for full implementation of the Group's mandate, as approved in April 1995 by the OSCE Permanent Council.
+After its redeployment, the Assistance Group concentrated on normalising its presence in Chechnya, following an absence of more than two years, with an emphasis on monitoring the human rights situation and facilitating the delivery of humanitarian aid to the victims of the crisis.
 However, the Assistance Group's mandate, which had originally been adopted in 1995 ad interim, was in 2001 changed to be renewed yearly.

-As in previous years, during 2002 the Assistance Group remained the only independent field presence of international organizations in Chechnya.
-17 The mandate was not extended, however, for 2003 and the Assistance Group ceased to exist at the end of 2002.
+As in previous years, during 2002 the Assistance Group remained the only independent field presence of international organisations in Chechnya.
+The mandate was not extended for 2003, however, and the Assistance Group ceased to exist at the end of 2002.

-In a letter dated 18 january 2003 to the OSCE Chairman-in-Office, the Russian Minister of Foreign Affairs Mr. I. Ivanov sought to "clarify the circumstances related to the technical closing of the OSCE Assistance Group in the Chechen Republic".
+In a letter dated 18 January 2003 to the OSCE chairman-in-office, the Russian Minister of Foreign Affairs, I. Ivanov, sought to clarify the circumstances related to the technical closing of the OSCE Assistance Group in the Chechen Republic.
 The Russian position was explained as follows:

-"Our position has been maximum transparent and clear since the beginning: to adjust the tasks of the Group to the situation in Chechnya which has substantially changed since the adoption of its mandate in 1995.
+Our position has been maximum transparent and clear since the beginning: to adjust the tasks of the Group to the situation in Chechnya which has substantially changed since the adoption of its mandate in 1995.
 Notwithstanding our proposals presented yet in November 2002, which gave to the Assistance Group the perspective to continue its work in 2003, unfortunately, it has not been possible to reach consensus.
 The outcome has not been a choice of ours.